Client authentication is controlled by a configuration file,

 This record matches connection attempts made using TCP/IP, but only when the connection is made with SSL encryption.

 To make use of this option the server must be built with SSL support.
-Furthermore, SSL must be enabled at server start time by setting the ssl configuration parameter (see Section 17.9 for more information).
+Furthermore, SSL must be enabled by setting the ssl configuration parameter (see Section 18.9 for more information).
+Otherwise, the

 Specifies the client machine address(es) that this record matches.
 This field can contain either a host name, an IP address range, or one of the special key words mentioned below.